hyphaltip/CSHL_NGS/lecture/NGS_DNA.slides.md

 #Short read aligners

 Strategy requires faster searching than BLAST or FASTA approach.
-Several approaches have been developed from only
+Some approaches have been developed to make this fast enough for Millions of sequences.
 * Burrows-Wheeler Transform is a speed up that is accomplished through a transformation of the data.
 Requires and indexing of the search database (typically the genome).
+BWA, Bowtie
+* ?
+LASTZ
+* ?
+BFAST

 ---
-#Workflow
+#Workflow for variant detection

 * Trim
 * Check quality
 * Re-trim if needed
 * Align
 * Possible realign around variants
-* Call variants
+* Call variants - SNPs or Indels
 * Possibly calibrate or optimize with gold standard (possible in some species like Human)

 ---
-#Short read Alignment for DNA
+#NGS Alignment for DNA

-* Bowtie, BWA, LAST, BFAST
-* Short read alignment
+* Short reads (30-200bp)
+    * Bowtie and BWA - implemented with the BWT algorithm, very easy to setup and run
+    * SSAHA also useful, uses fair amount of memory
+    * BFAST - also good for DNA, supports Bisulfide seq,color-space but more complicated to run
+* Longer reads (e.g. PacBio, 454, Sanger reads)
+    * BWA has a BWA-SW mode using does a Smith-Waterman to place reads.
+Can tolerate large indels much better than standard BWA algorithm but slower.
+    * LAST for long reads

 ---
-#Longer read alignment
+#BWA alignment choices

-* BWA has a BWA-SW mode which is for longer (300bp+) reads which does a Smith-Waterman to place reads.
-Can tolerate large indels much better than standard BWA algorithm
-* LAST for long reads too
+From BWA manual

+On 350‐1000bp reads, BWA‐SW is several to tens of times faster than
+    the existing programs.
+Its accuracy is comparable to SSAHA2, more accurate than BLAT.
+Like BLAT, BWA‐SW also finds chimera which may pose a challenge to SSAHA2.
+On 10‐100kbp queries where chimera detection is important, BWA‐SW is over 10X faster than BLAT while being more sensitive.

+BWA‐SW can also be used to align ~100bp reads, but it is slower than
+    the short‐read algorithm.
+Its sensitivity and accuracy is lower than SSAHA2 especially when the sequencing error rate is above 2%.
+This is the trade‐off of the 30X speed up in comparison to SSAHA2’s ‐454 mode.

 ---
 #Colorspace alignment

 * For SOLiD data, need to either convert sequences into FASTQ or run with colorspace aware aligner
-    * BWA, SHRiMP, BFAST are all tuned for color-space
+    * BWA, SHRiMP, BFAST can do color-space alignment
-* Requires some exploration to get it right

 ---
 #Realignment for variant identification

-* Typical aligners are optimized for speed
+* Typical aligners are optimized for speed, find best place for the read.
 * For calling SNP and Indel positions, important to have optimal alignment
 * Realignment around variable positions to insure best placement of read alignment
     * Stampy applies this with fast BWA alignment followed by full Smith-Waterman alignment around the variable position